raghavenderyadav/e-voting/README.md

 In module configuration file `e-voting\registries-server\src\main\resources\registries-server.properties` you can configure some module properties.
 For example to configure Jetty TCP/IP port you should change **registries.server.web.port** property.
 Set of **.filepath** properties configure where module should look for registry JSON files to load data from.

 ###### master-client
 Master client module represents special blockchain master node, which runs blockchain and produces emission of money required for voting.
+Address of master client is in configuration of each client, so on start each client connects to master-client to get network configuration.

 ###### client
 Client module represents nodes of the network.
 Each node is used by shareholder or its' representative.
 Nodes connect to registries-server to collect some common data and to master-client wallet.
 Also it send votes to results-builder module.